anthonymobile/njbuswatcher_2020/README.md

 ###1 finish core
 **busmap-stop.js**
-    - starts with dummy data set
-    - doesnt display the routes? (why remove though? more work to remove them)
-    - center on the stop lat/lon
-    - zoom level 14 to start?
+    - debug, why doesnt it think passed_citywide_waypoints_geojson is defined? its in the html passed to the script...!?

 - **route.html**
     - add